Home Energy Grants & Government Schemes

 Eon Energy Fund

-The Eon Energy fund provides Eon customers with financial assistance in a number of different areas, from contributing to paying overdue energy bills to financing the replacement of inefficient appliances and faulty boilers.
+The Eon Energy Fund provides Eon customers with financial assistance in a number of different areas, from contributing to paying overdue energy bills to financing the replacement of inefficient appliances and faulty boilers.
 In some cases, the Eon Energy Fund can also provide e-learning vouchers to help fund the study of online courses in finance management.

 Ovo Energy Fund

-The Ovo Energy Fund is a debt support fund which can help vulnerable Ovo customers who have fallen behind in paying their bills.
+The Ovo Energy Fund is a debt support fund that can help vulnerable Ovo customers who have fallen behind in paying their bills.
 Energy grants from the fund are made directly into the customer’s Ovo account.